Note

 - Under Security, select Conditional Access.

-- In the Policy Name list, select the context menu (…) for your test policy, and then select Delete.
-Select Yes to confirm.
+- In the Policy Name list, select the context menu (…) for your test policy, then select Delete, and confirm by selecting Yes.

 In this tutorial, you created a Conditional Access policy that requires guest users to use MFA when signing in to one of your cloud apps.
-To learn more about adding guest users for collaboration, see Add Microsoft Entra B2B collaboration users in the Microsoft Entra admin center.
+To learn more about adding guest users for collaboration, go to Add Microsoft Entra B2B collaboration users in the Microsoft Entra admin center.